brneto/fabric-mcp-server/README.md

    - Use `execute_pattern` to run any Fabric pattern with content and optional strategy.
    - Use `list_patterns` to discover all available Fabric patterns.
    - Use `list_strategies` to discover available strategies and their descriptions.
+   - Use `list_research_resources` to discover all available research documents.
+   - Use `read_research_resource` to read a specific research document by name (supports both human-readable names like "The Prompt Report" and slugs like "the-prompt-report").

 ## MCP Prompts, Tools, and Resources